 One function of trade unions is to provide representation for members.
 They are experienced in acting on behalf of both accuser and accused at the workplace, for example a harassed person and a harasser, and this is a role they may well have to play in whistleblowing cases.
 This should not pose particular difficulties except where an individual insists on remedial action being taken in response to a finding of wrongdoing which the union thinks may damage its wider membership.
 For example, if it is established that an employer is polluting the local environment, a member who is confident about obtaining alternative employment may push for a plant to be shut.
 Unsurprisingly, a union might wish to negotiate a less draconian solution which provides the maximum possible job security.
 Negotiating solutions to workplace problems is the bread and butter of trade unions and the principle of majority rule is difficult to challenge (see for example the approach of the Court of Appeal in Iwanuszezak v GMB [1988] IRLR 219).
 However, a complicating factor here is that if a worker suspects or knows about wrongdoing and is not satisfied with an internal deal he or she may be willing to make an external disclosure.
 If there is a serious risk that such reporting could result in an outside agency insisting on a complete closure of the business, might a union be tempted to collude with an employer to inhibit external whistleblowing?
-Would a rulebook ever allow a union to discipline a member for exercising or threatening to exercise a statutory right?
+Nevertheless, it seems highly unlikely that a union rulebook would ever allow a union to discipline a member for exercising or threatening to exercise a statutory right.

 If employers or unions mislead or attempt to put pressure on a worker in relation to a genuine concern, that person’s trust in the whistleblowing arrangements is likely to be undermined.
 Indeed, as mentioned earlier, fear of retaliation is one of the main reasons potential whistleblowers choose not to report concerns about alleged wrongdoing.
 In order to deal with this, unions should ensure that employers treat the victimization of a whistleblower as a serious disciplinary offence and that any detriment suffered is removed as soon as possible.
 Nevertheless, it would be naive to ignore the fact that, in the harsh reality of industrial life, individuals are sometimes sacrificed in the interests of the majority.
 From a legal perspective, it should be noted that Part IVA Section 47B(1A) ERA 1996 makes workers as well as employers liable for detriments imposed on the ground that a protected disclosure has been made.
 Although threats or attempts to make a disclosure are not expressly covered, it can be argued that employers who victimise a worker for making such a threat or attempt are likely to breach the implied term of trust and confidence which exists in all contracts of employment.
 An employee who resigned in response to such a breach (and had two years’ service) might claim unfair constructive dismissal and, although Part IVA would not apply, an employer would have the unenviable task of having to offer a potentially fair reason for dismissal and satisfying an employment tribunal that it was reasonable to sack in the circumstances.